Petz: Crazy Monkeyz

 Petz: Crazy Monkeyz (sometimes called simply Crazy Monkeyz) is a sim game, in the Petz series developed by Y'sK and published by Ubisoft and released for the Wii on November 18, 2008.

 Gameplay

 Crazy Monkeyz is a sim game designed for 1 player and revolving around caring for a monkey.

-To start the players can choose from two species of monkey (others can be unlocked later), each has three coat types to choose from but the players will be unable to see the other two.
-From there they can feed own monkey, play with it, dress it up, breed it, or turn on the TV for it (plays a non-stop commercial for the game).
+To start the players can choose from two species of monkey (with 8 more species being unlockable), each has three coat types to choose from but the players will be unable to see the other two.
+From there they can feed their own monkey, play with it, teach it tricks, dress it up, breed it, or turn on the TV for it (plays a non-stop commercial for the game).

 Reception

 The game has received largely negative reviews.